julian28295/HighResMIP_NA_SST_Euro_heat/README.md

-This repository includes python scripts & Jupyter notebooks for the analysis of HighResMIP models.
+This repository includes Jupyter notebooks & Python scripts for the analysis of HighResMIP models.
 Model composites of cold North Atlantic SSTs are examined, which are compared to the ERA5 reanalysis product used as reference.
 The composite analysis is based on the study by Krüger et al. (2023). https://a.tellusjournals.se/articles/10.16993/tellusa.3235

 The repository includes four Jupyter Notebooks: